digitalrebar/provision/doc/faq-troubleshooting.rst

 Problem: New or cloned BootEnv does not explode the uploaded ISO components in Digital Rebar after upload.

+Possible Causes:

+1. Uploaded ISOs must match shasums in the BootEnv
-Solution: Install BootEnvs must end in ``-install``.
-This is a legacy behavior that is preserved to ensure backwards compatability.
-Rename your bootenv to ``[name]-install`` to get the correct behavior.
+1. Install BootEnvs must end in ``-install``.
+See :ref:`rs_model_bootenv`
+1. BootEnvs intended for network booting, _must_ include netbootable components.

 .. _rs_ubuntu_local_repo: